2024-25 Edition

 Commencement

-UCI Commencement ceremonies are held each year for the graduating class.
+UCI Commencement ceremonies are held in December and June each academic year for the graduating class.
 The full schedule of Commencement events is available on the Commencement website.

 Application for Graduation